madetech/2022-bootcamp-curriculum/Week 2.md

 ## Week outcomes

-Goal: Get to grips with the basics of TDD, BDD and be able to write tests unguided.
+Goal: Get to grips with the basics of Test Driven Development (TDD), Behaviour Driven Development (BDD) and be able to write tests unguided.

 * Introduction to User Research
 * Debugging